 What action should you take?

 Employees also have rights when they are injured physically or psychologically at work.
 For many people suffering stress at work, sorting out the situation informally would be the first step.
 If this isn’t possible, you can talk with your manager, HR department or trade union.
 If that doesn’t work, you can make a formal complaint to your employer.
-And if that doesn’t work, you should get some expert advice to see if you can take legal action and claim compensation.
+And if that doesn’t work, you should get some expert advice to see if you can take legal action and claim compensation – download and return our stress at work questionnaire to see if you have a valid claim.